 Archive for the 'News' Category

-Starting from 31st March 2025, all drivers in Ireland will need to provide their driver number when buying or renewing their motor insurance.
-This change is part of a new government initiative aimed at making our roads safer and reducing uninsured driving.
-So, whatโs changing?
-When itโs time to buy or renew your car insurance, [โฆ]
+From 31 March 2025, all drivers in Ireland will need to provide their driver number when buying or renewing their motor insurance.
+This update forms part of a new government initiative designed to make Irish roads safer and to help reduce uninsured driving.
+What’s Changing?
+When you buy or renew your car insurance policy, you’ll […]

 Central Bank Of Ireland Consumer Protection Code 2025

-The Central Bank of Ireland has taken the final step in reviewing the Consumer Protection Code by publishing its Feedback Statement.
-This follows last yearโs public consultation on proposed changes to the Code, which will officially be updated from 24 March 2026.
-Consumer Protection Regulations The Central Bank of Ireland has made several adjustments [โฆ]
+The Central Bank of Ireland has taken the final step in reviewing the Consumer Protection Code by publishing its official Feedback Statement.
+This follows last year’s public consultation on proposed changes to the Code, which will come into effect from 24 March 2026.
+These updates are designed to strengthen consumer rights and promote fair treatment […]

 Book of Quantum